 Dust your wainscoting regularly with a soft cloth or duster.
 For deeper cleaning, use a mild soap and water solution.
 Avoid using harsh chemicals that can damage the finish.

 Regular dusting is essential for maintaining the appearance of your wainscoting.
-Use a soft, lint-free cloth or a microfiber duster to remove dust and debris.
+To remove dust and debris, use a soft, lint-free cloth or a microfiber duster.
 For intricate moldings, use a small brush or vacuum attachment to reach tight spaces.

-For more thorough cleaning, use a mild soap and water solution to wipe down the panels.
+For more thorough cleaning, wipe down the panels with a mild soap and water solution.
 Dampen a soft cloth with the solution and gently clean the surface, taking care not to saturate the wood.
 Dry the panels with a clean cloth to prevent water damage.

-Avoid using abrasive cleaners or harsh chemicals that can damage the finish of your wainscoting.
-Instead, opt for gentle cleaning solutions and soft cloths to preserve the appearance and integrity of the panels.
+Avoid using abrasive cleaners or harsh chemicals, which can damage the finish of your wainscoting.
+Instead, opt for gentle cleaning solutions and soft cloths to preserve the panels’ appearance and integrity.

 Keep some touch-up paint on hand to fix any scuffs or scratches that may occur over time.